Ida2750/ESA-CCI-RRDP-code/README.md

 Olsen, I. L. and Skourup, H.: Sea ice thickness reference measurements (ESA CCI SIT RRDP), Dataset, https://doi.org/10.11583/DTU.24787341, 2024.

 and the acknowledgement:
-This datapackage and code was made by Ida Olsen and Henriette Skourup from the Technical University of Denmark
+This datapackage and code was made by Ida Lundtorp Olsen from the Danish Meteorological Institute and Henriette Skourup from the Technical University of Denmark

 You are also required to provide a citation to the raw data sources, when using this data.

+# Contact
+Ida Lundtorp Olsen
+ilo@dmi.dk or ida.lundtorp@outlook.dk